ImageMagick v6 Examples --

 Laying multiple images using the various layer operators above is a very versatile technique.
 It lets you work on a large number of images individually, and then when finished you combine them all into a single unified whole.

-Layering Thumbnail Images
+Layering Of Thumbnail Images

 You can also use this technique for merging multiple thumbnails together in various complex ways.